 Ravelry is a pattern vault for knitters and crocheters with paid and free options.

-Register to download lots of very modern-like patterns.
+Register to Top Crochet Patterns and download lots of very modern patterns.

 This is just one of those sites where you love everything.